 - An RSS feed provides links to your content

-- Your feeds can be submitted to RSS directories
+- RSS feeds can be submitted to RSS directories

-- RSS provides a number of ways for your readers to receive your content (e.g. view your content on their mobile device using a feed reader)
+- There are a number of ways your readers can receive your content (e.g. subscribers can read the content on their mobile device using feed readers)

 - It’s built into WordPress

-There are also a number of benefits to providing valuable information on your website from other websites, such as the fact that you don’t have to write, manage or update the content.
+There are also benefits when it comes to providing great content on your website from other sites, such as the fact that you don’t have to write, manage or update the content.

-To find RSS feeds with loads of useful content just visit sites of relevant government departments or well-known industry bodies.
+To find RSS feeds with useful content for your website, search online for medical-related government departments or well-known industry bodies.

-Below we have listed some examples of feeds you could add to a medical or health-related site:
+Below we have listed some examples of useful RSS feeds you could add to your website:

-- US Department Of Health And Human Services – e.g. Latest news feed: http://www.hhs.gov/rss/news/hhsnews.xml, etc. You can also choose specific feeds, like feeds on women’s health issues (e.g. Breast cancer, Fitness and nutrition, Heart health and stroke, Minority women’s health, Screening tests and vaccines, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html
+- US Department Of Health And Human Services – e.g. Latest news feed: http://www.hhs.gov/rss/news/hhsnews.xml, etc. You can search by departments and select individual feeds, like feeds on women’s health issues (e.g. Emergency preparedness, Fitness and nutrition, HIV/AIDS, Menopause, Screening tests and vaccines, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html

-- US National Libraries Of Medicine – For a list of feeds from various medical journals, publications and websites (e.g. ACS Publications, BMJ Disease in Childhood – Fetal and Neonatal Edition, BMJ Emergency Medicine Journal, BMJ Tobacco Control, ADA DOC News, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health
+- US National Libraries Of Medicine – For a directory of feeds from leading medical journals, publications and websites (e.g. Investigative Ophthalmology & Visual Science, BMJ Disease in Childhood – Fetal and Neonatal Edition, BMJ Annals of the Rheumatic Diseases, Journal of Cell Science, Infectious Agents and Cancer, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health

-- National Institutes Of Health - Find many health-related feeds here: http://www.nih.gov/Subscriptions.htm
+- National Institutes Of Health (www.nih.gov) - Find many health-related RSS feeds here: http://www.nih.gov/Subscriptions.htm

-- FDA – Find FDA-related RSS feeds (e.g. enforcement reports, FDA drug shortages, recalls, radiological health, etc.) and podcasts here: http://www.fda.gov/AboutFDA/ContactFDA/StayInformed/RSSFeeds
+- FDA – Find feeds on fda-related topics like enforcement reports, food allergies, pet health, vaccines, blood and biologics, etc. and podcasts here: http://www.fda.gov/AboutFDA/ContactFDA/StayInformed/RSSFeeds

 - Department of Health UK (www.gov.uk) – Latest news: https://www.gov.uk/government/organisations/department-of-health.atom